rajatdiptabiswas/iris-dataset/README.md

-# iris-dataset
+# Iris Data Set
-:cherry_blossom: Trying out data visualization and data science using the iris flower dataset
+Trying out data visualization and data science on the iris flower dataset